swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.md

 ## A TDD Example

-Say you want to write a fib() function which generates values of the Fibinacci sequence fof given indexes.
+Say you want to write a fib() function which generates values of the Fibonacci sequence of given indexes.
 You would - of course - start by writing the test, possibly testing a single value:

 ```python